 - Touring or regional artists with little or no market presence and/or Record Exchange sales history.
 If we’ve never heard of you – and more importantly, our customers have never heard of you – we’re going to pass on booking you.
 If you’re looking for your first Boise gig or to fill a hole in your tour itinerary, we advise you to contact local venues and promoters.

 - Local artists looking to play The Record Exchange “just because.”
 Unless you want to hold your album release party here, it’s highly unlikely we will book you.
-However, a couple times of year (Record Store Day, Black Friday weekend) we organize busking-style performances in front of the store featuring local artists; if you’d like to be considered, email us (contact info below).
+However, occasionally for large events like Record Store Day we organize busking-style performances in front of the store featuring local artists ; if you’d like to be considered, email us (contact info below).

 WHAT ABOUT SIGNINGS/MEET-AND-GREETS?